sparkflows/sparkflows-docs/docs/installation/monitoringandmetrics/alerts.rst

 Follow the steps given below:

-Step 1 : Login to Fire Insights
+Step 1 : Login to Sparkflows
 +++++++++
-**Login** to the Fire Insights using your credentials.
+**Login** to the Sparkflows using your credentials.

 Step 2 : Navigate to the Alerts Page